What to expect

 Depending on the age and level of deformity, the surgeon will schedule three to four further check-ups for your child.
 The helmet will be readjusted at each check-up, to continue the re-shaping process.
 Average treatment time is 5-6 months.Please note that treatment options and success of treatment depend on many different factors as pointed out above, eg the age of the baby, severity of deformity at the start, accuracy of the initial image used to design the helmet and most of all the helmet design itself.
 Outcome might vary from patient to patient.
 Please do contact our surgeons for a face to face assessment.

 We will look at photos of your baby’s head free of charge.
 You can send them by clicking here.
 The initial consultation is also free if you don't have private health insurance.
 We have limited number of free assessments available.

-The entire treatment costs £2,000, which can be paid in four monthly instalments.
-This is the cost regardless of the number of appointments or duration of the treatment.
+The entire treatment costs £2,500, which can be paid in monthly instalments.
+This is the cost regardless of the number of appointments or duration of the treatment and uniquely in the UK we do not charge for second helmets.

 Please see the two websites below for more information about funding and fundraising.
 Both enable the user to set up JustGiving pages.
 Donations through JustGiving are eligible for Gift Aid, which adds 25% to the funds raised.
 Plus, raising funds also raises awareness of the condition and its treatment.